noodldocs/noodldocs.github.io/nodes/navigation/navigate.md

 ### Parameters

 These are the parameters that are passed to the new top component when the navigation is performed.
-Parameters are passes through a **Component Inputs** node to the target component.
+Parameters are passed through a **Component Inputs** node to the target component.

 <div class="ndl-images">
     <img src="/guides/navigation/nav-params.png" class="ndl-image small"></img>